-Kenyan wins Mumbai Marathon, clocking 2:09:33 — just one second off the course record that carried a bonus of USD15,000
+Kenyan marathon runner Evans Ruto wins the Mumbai Marathon by clocking a brilliant 2:09:33 — just one second off the course record that carried a bonus of USD15,000

 Mumbai: For a farmer, every penny counts.
 So, imagine losing out on USD 15,000 (approximately Rs nine lakh) due to the delay of a mere second!

 No 1: Kenya’s Evans Ruto crosses the finish to win the Mumbai Marathon yesterday.
 Pic/Atul Kamble

 That’s what happened to Kenyan Evans Ruto as he crossed the finish yesterday to win the Standard Chartered Mumbai Marathon clocking 2:09:33 secs — one second slower than last year’s course record of 2:09:32 set by Ugandan Jackson Kiprop.

 Needless to say, Ruto, who owns a fair bit of farmland back home in Kenya but finds little time to work on it, was a tad disappointed despite pocketing the whopping winner’s purse of USD 41,000 (approximately Rs 24 lakh).
 “The course record jackpot (USD 15,000) is a lot of money and to lose it like that, hurts a bit.